greynewell/najara/README.md

 # Najara.py
-Najara is a serverless Python/Flask REST API for managing DND 5e items.
-Najara was created using the AWS Serverless Application Model framework.
+Najara is a serverless Python/Flask REST API for managing Dungeons & Dragons fifth edition items.
+Najara was created using the AWS Serverless Application Model framework and primarily depends on the Lambda and DynamoDB AWS services.

 ## Useful Links
 - API Docs (Coming Soon)